 Kerry directs WEC’s communications work: conducting media outreach, writing and editing for external and internal publications, and working on WEC's strategic campaigns and agendas.
 A native Northwesterner, she worked as a congressional staffer in Washington, DC.
 Prior to joining WEC in 2007, Kerry spent a year teaching English to high school and university students in Hue, Vietnam.
 She has a bachelor’s degree in International Studies from Johns Hopkins University.
 She enjoys reading, taking various international dance classes, and is an enthusiastic fair-weather hiker.
 Having exhausted herself investigating Seattle’s pho options, she is now on a quest to find the best bakery in Washington.

 email: kerry at wecprotects.org

-Erin joined WEC’s development team in 2012 and is the coordinator of WEC’s signature fundraising event.
-She works for both WEC and our partner organization, Washington Conservation Voters.
-Erin has a background in organizing large scale events ranging from trail races to weddings.
+Erin’s been a part of the WEC fundraising team since 2012, coordinating the organization's signature events.
+Currently Erin provides strategic oversight to WEC’s signature events and manages WEC’s Annual Giving program.
+A fundraiser for 5 years, Erin has a background in organizing large scale events ranging from trail races to weddings.
 Formerly the Development Coordinator at Outdoor Outreach in San Diego, CA, Erin spent three years working to secure local and national fiscal support to ensure access to the outdoors for disadvantaged youth.
 A graduate of Western Washington University, Erin holds a dual degree in Communication and Journalism/Public Relations.
 In her free time, Erin enjoys exploring the outdoors with friends.
 She is an active rock climber, yogi, snowboarder and hiker.